 2. Orange juice

 I know oranges are a fruit but OJ is so amazing that it deserves it’s own category.
 I made a post on Instagram the other day about how OJ is life and it is so true!
-Drinking a glass of freshly squeezed OJ is like pouring life directly into your body, it makes you happy and floods your body with energy.
+Drinking a glass of freshly squeezed OJ is like pouring life directly into your body.
+It makes you happy and floods your body with energy.
+Orange juice is one of the best foods to increase your metabolism!
 As you are trying to improve your metabolism, replacing your water intake with juice or other metabolism supporting fluids is a great technique.
 If you are really struggling, adding a pinch of salt to your juice is even better and though it might sound counter-intuitive it will help with hydration as it helps you to better absorb the liquids rather than having them pass straight through you.

 OK so here we go with the non-vegan foods.
 I used to be so afraid of cheese.
 I thought it would mess up my hormones, give me acne and digestive upsets, not to mention it’s high environmental impact.
 Now I take a more pragmatic view.
 Cheese is a nutritionally dense food which provides high quality minerals and proteins and is extremely supportive for metabolic health.
 I’m not saying to go and eat a block of cheese every day but including a small amount of cheese as part of a balanced diet is a very healthy thing.
 Try to source organic cheese if possible with little additives.
 Cheese with fruit or OJ is a perfect, pro-metabolic snack and melted cheese on toast is the perfect warming meal.